 The other piece of equipment to help with your hand speed is using egg weights or light dumbbells.
 These will help with your overall resistance and muscle endurance which in turn can improve your hand speed over time!

-You will see a lot of the top boxing professionals using these when shadow boxing and you will often see them also use while doing long distance road work.
+You will see a lot of the top boxing professionals using these when shadow boxing and you will often see them also use them while doing long-distance road work.